Foam vs Fiberglass vs Cellulose: Which Insulation is Best for My Existing House?

 Spray foam is the better choice between the two because it doesn’t retain water and it creates an air seal.
 Fiberglass is the cheaper option and you can install it yourself, but spray foam creates the air seal you will want in the space.

-Best Rim Joist Insulation: Fiberglass or Spray Foam
+Best Rim Joist Insulation: Foam Insulation vs Fiberglass

 The insulation options for the rim joist is spray foam or fiberglass.